 If you have an external sync generator connected to Vive Mars's REF input, then the genlocked status is displayed here:

-In this case, the system is genlocked to 29.97 frames per second.
+NOTE: In our example, the system is genlocked to 29.97 frames per second.

 More on genlocking here: Syncing and Genlock